Die Mannequin: History

 Die Mannequin released a new EP in the fall of 2007 entitled Slaughter Daughter.
 Two tracks, "Do It Or Die" and "Saved By Strangers", were produced by Ian D'Sa of Billy Talent.
 The other two tracks, "Upside Down Cross" and "Lonely Of A Woman", were produced by Junior Sanchez.
 There was also a live recording of "Open Season" included on this EP.
 The band released a video for the first single, "Do it or Die", which entered rotation on Much Music and Much Loud.

-Both EPs have been collected on a single disc entitled Unicorn Steak which features two unreleased songs: an early demo of "Empty's Promise" and the cover of the Beatsteaks song Hand in Hand.
+Both EPs were collected on a single disc entitled Unicorn Steak which features two unreleased songs: an early demo of "Empty's Promise" and the cover of the Beatsteaks song "Hand in Hand".
 A video was also recorded after the release of Unicorn Steak, for the song "Saved By Strangers", directed by Canadian director Bruce McDonald.
-He has also directed a documentary about Die Mannequin, entitled The Rawside of Die Mannequin, which premiered at Toronto's North By North East festival on June 15, 2008.
+He also directed a documentary about Die Mannequin, entitled The Rawside of Die Mannequin, which premiered at Toronto's North By North East festival on June 15, 2008.

-In 2009 Die Mannequin took part in a documentary series called City Sonic.
+In 2009, Die Mannequin took part in a documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had Care Failure reflecting on her memories of CFNY, 102.1 the Edge.

 On September 8, 2009, Die Mannequin released FINO + BLEED, mixed by Mike Fraser.

-In 2009, they opened for the Canadians dates of the Marilyn Manson's The High End of Low Tour.
+In 2009, they opened for the Canadian dates of the Marilyn Manson's The High End of Low Tour.

-On March 21, 2012, Die Mannequin announced on their website that they would be releasing new music mid April, along with a new single and music video.
+On March 21, 2012, Die Mannequin announced on their website that they would be releasing new music in mid-April, along with a new single and music video.
 This coincided with the release of Hard Core Logo 2.